Turtlecrafter81/al-guides/Operation Siren Guide.md

 Of course, this is only a sample and should not be taken as rules to follow.

-Try to avoid any ships sinking because it will apply the "Damaged" debuff (red wrench on the HP bar) that disables all skills, and can only be removed with the Rest and Regroup order in the Order Tab.
+Try to avoid any ships sinking because it will apply the "Damaged" debuff (red wrench on the HP bar) that disables all skills, and can only be removed with the Rest and Regroup order in the Order tab.
 Losing/timing out on battles applies a "Low Resolve" debuff (red triangle ) that lowers all stats by 10% up to 3 times.
 This can be removed by using a fleet to win against the mobs hidden in the fog on the sides of the map which clears this debuff from ALL fleets.
 To find these mobs, look at the 2 sides of the map and there will be ways to get to the lanes in the side and travel through the fog and fight them.

 ## META Showdown